mazzulab/contamineuro_2019_spiking_net/README.md

 The tutorial demo2_HMM_simple.m fits a Hidden Markov Model (HMM) with a fixed number of states to the network simulations from the previous scripts.
 This script is used to familiarize with HMM analyses.

 The tutorial demo3_HMM_Full.m performs model selection for the number of HMM states, runs a full HMM fit and plots the results.
 It can be readily used on ensemble recordings from ephys data.

+Scripts are optimized for parallel computation on multi-core machines.